CricketNext.com reported today that Cricket Holdings America's US T20 league will be launched in 2013 with six teams.

 Keith Wyness, the CEO of CHA, told ESPN CricInfo that he anticipated the use of cricket-specific facilities, such as the Lauderhill Stadium in Florida, or other venues which could be prepared for cricket with minimal work.

 Even if baseball stadiums are small for the sport of cricket, the Richmond County Park Ballpark in Staten Island and the TD Bank Ballpark in Bridgewater, NJ were used by the now defunct Pro Cricket league to host cricket matches during the 2004 season.
-In San Francisco, the much larger Kezar Stadium (pictured right) has been used for high profile cricket matches.
+In San Francisco, the much larger Kezar Stadium (pictured above) has been used for high profile cricket matches.

 Speaking about giving local cricketers an opportunity, Podar hinted that merit would play a role.
 "One of our objectives is to give a platform to young, talented cricketers of US," Podar said.
 However, he added that "we'll not compromise on the quality of cricket being exhibited in the league.”
 Podar told CricketNext.com that a player auction would 'most likely to take place towards the end of September.'